Denno89/Basic-Macropad-9x9/README.md

 No custom PCB was used in this build.
 All switches are wired directly to an Arduino, as shown in the photo below.
 The enclosure was fully designed and 3D printed by me, and it can be found here: (add link)

 # Components:
+- 1x
-- 1xArduino Pro Micro
+- Arduino Pro Micro
-- 9xCerry MX Silver (no RGB light)
+- 9x Cerry MX (no RGB light)
-- 1xEncoder KY-040
+- 1x Encoder KY-040

 # Schematic:
 ![Schema del Macropad](Schematic.jpg)